• Share this on:

 The wholesale channel in the Netherlands is characterised by spot sales and a large number of companies with different business activities.

-Wholesalers are responsible for fruit and vegetables ending up in the food service or gastronomic segment, small retailers and processors.
-But the wholesale channel is far from being a black and white channel.
+Wholesalers are responsible for fruit and vegetables finding their way into food service, the gastronomic segment, small retailers and processors.
+But the wholesale channel is far from black and white.
 The level of integration and added services is high.

-The wholesaler Van Gelder sells fresh fruit and vegetables to business clients such as restaurants and cash & carry (Bidfood), and in addition created a separate web shop for consumers.
-The company Smeding has specialised in the wholesale of fruit and vegetables and found a close cooperation with cash and carry wholesaler Sligro.
+Wholesaler Van Gelder sells fresh fruit and vegetables to restaurants and cash and carry clients (Bidfood).
+They also manage a separate web shop for consumers.
+Smeding specialises in the wholesale of fruit and vegetables and works closely with cash and carry wholesaler Sligro.
 Kraaijeveld and De Groot International combine wholesale services with their own import channels, offering a full assortment to gastronomic wholesale clients, processing industries and retail.
-You can find a large concentration of traditional and smaller wholesalers at (former) wholesale markets.
+You can find a large concentration of traditional and smaller wholesalers at (former) wholesale markets

 Processors